-- A. All Family Law cases heard by the Family Law Panel will be assigned to a Family Law Panel judge or commissioner for all purposes. - 1.
-Exceptions to an assignment for all purposes are: - a) Adoptions, - b) Cases scheduled for Default Prove Up hearing, - c) Cases initiated by, or enforced through, the Department of Child Support Services, - d) Dismissals, - e) Gender/Name Change, - f) Hague Petitions, - g) Proceedings for Freedom from Parental Custody and Control, - h) Self-Represented Party (SRP) calendared cases, - i) Special Immigrant Juvenile Findings, and - j) Surrogacies - B. Unless otherwise noted, the assigned judicial officer will handle all proceedings in the case, including but not limited to requests for orders (RFO), orders to show cause (OSC), law and motion matters, all conferences, hearings, and post-trial matters. - C. After assignment to one judicial officer for all purposes, all pleadings must have clearly typed on the face page of each pleading, directly under the case number, the following: - 1.
-Department (insert number) - 2.
-Judicial Officer (insert name) - D. When the assignment is to a commissioner for all purposes, the parties may accept the assignment by filing a Stipulation for Court Commissioner to Act as Temporary Judge for All Purposes (Local Form L-200) in the assigned department.
-If either party declines, the case will be assigned to another judicial officer.
+- 1. Exceptions; Do not file in the following cases: - a) Domestic Violence Prevention Service Project cases - b) Self-Represented Party (SRP) calendared cases - c) Cases scheduled for a Default Prove Up hearing - d) Cases initiated by the Department of Child Support Services - e) Proceedings for Freedom from Parental Custody and Control - f) Adoption cases - g) Cases specifically assigned at the discretion of the Family LawSupervising Judge - 1.
+Exceptions to an assignment for all purposes are: - a) Adoptions, - b) Cases scheduled for Default Prove Up hearing, - c) Cases initiated by the Department of Child Support Services, - d) Dismissals, - e) Gender/Name Change, - f) Hague Petitions, - g) Proceedings for Freedom From Parental Custody and Control, - h) Self-Represented Party (SRP) calendared cases, - i) Special Immigrant Juvenile Findings, and - j) Surrogacies - B. Unless otherwise noted, Tthe assigned judicial officer will handle all proceedings in the case, including but not limited to requests for orders (RFO), orders to show cause (OSC), law and motion matters, pretrial all conferences, hearings and post-trial matters. - C. After assignment to one judicial officer for all purposes, all pleadings must have clearly typed on the face page of each pleading, directly under the case number, the following:

+- 1. Department (insert number)

+- 2. Judicial Officer (insert name)

+- D. When the random assignment is to a commissioner for all purposes, the parties may accept the assignment by filing a local form L-200 (Stipulation for Court Commissioner to Act as Temporary Judge for All Purposes (Local Form L-200) in the assigned department.
+If either party declines, the case will be randomly assigned to another judicial officer.

-Rule 701 Amended effective January 1, 2025; Adopted effective July 1, 1984; revised effective January 1, 1987; revised effective July 1, 1994; revised effective October 1, 1996; revised effective January 1, 2002; revised effective August 1, 2004; revised effective January 1, 2007; revised effective July 1, 2011; revised effective July 1, 2014; revised effective January 1, 2020;
+Rule 701 Amended effective January 1, 20252; Adopted effective July 1, 1984; revised effective January 1, 1987; revised effective July 1, 1994; revised effective October 1, 1996; revised effective January 1, 2002; revised effective August 1, 2004; revised effective January 1, 2007; revised effective July 1, 2011; amended_revised effective July 1, 2014; revised effective January 1, 2020.